DanielGibson/DanielGibson.github.io/content/page/job.md

 toc = true
 +++

-My previous employer pivoted to "AI" too hard, so I'm looking for a new job as a software developer (not LLM micromanager).
+My previous employer pivoted to "AI" too hard, so ~~I'm looking for a new job as a software developer (not LLM micromanager)~~.

+**Update:** Not looking for a job anymore, found one :-)

+---

 I've been working as **professional software developer** for around 15 years now.
 I'm a **generalist**, but my career so far was a bit biased towards: